JozCrzBrgn/JozCrzBrgn/README.md

   - I create videos on youtube about structural analysis and hydraulics. 🎢 🌉
   - While coding, listening music and developing useful code.⭐️ 🎶
   - I love learning new technologies.💻 📱
-  - 💻 Currently learning Flutter.
+  - Currently learning Data Science 💻📊⚡📈.

 ## Follow me on:
 <!-- Your badges -->